rudraprsd/rudraprsd.github.io/docs/blog/posts/create_monolayer_structure.md

     - DFT, VASP
 ---

-## How to create a monolayer structure from bulk ?
+# How to create a monolayer structure ?

 <!-- more -->